Technion-Programming-Languages/PL-236319-Spr-2025/Material/Tutorials/theory/gradual_typing.md

 The TAs of PL class has argued whether SML is a gradually typed language or not.

-Adi, the head TA, claims that SML is a gradually typed language, since not all values must be annotated with types.
+Andrey claims that SML is a gradually typed language, since not all values must be annotated with types.

-Is Adi correct?
+Is Andrey correct?

 <!--vert-->

 ### Answer

-Adi is not correct.
+Andrey is not correct.

 SML is strictly statically typed. even though not all values must be annotated, their type must be inferred at **compile time**.
 Each value has a single concrete type that is known and being checked at compile time.